 With changing and erratic weather patterns, flood insurance is no longer just an option for most homeowners, it's a necessity.
 Often times, homeowners can't even get mortgages or equity loans on their property if they do not carry any type of flood coverage.

-At Richards & Summers Inc, we have plenty of flood coverage options for you to choose from.
+At RICH SUM Insurance Experts, we have plenty of flood coverage options for you to choose from.
 A lot of people have made the mistake of assuming that flood damage is covered by a typical homeowner's policy - this is not the case.
 Our agents will thoroughly examine your existing policies and make a recommendation based on your specific needs.

-- Content coverage - This policy will cover the possessions that were damaged due to flooding.
+Content coverage - This policy will cover the possessions that were damaged due to flooding.

 It is important to note that there is a 30-day waiting period in New Jersey before any policy goes into effect.
 Simply put, this means that you can't wait until a horrible storm is approaching to invest in flood insurance.
 Your property and your belongings will not be protected until the 30-day waiting period has lapsed.